 For proper assessment, diagnosis, and treatment of your moles, make sure to see a dermatologist.

 Some mole removal is free and covered by OHIP, while there may be a charge to remove other (“cosmetic”) moles.
-Mole removal in Toronto can be performed using a variety of techniques, best discussed with your dermatologist.
+Mole removal can be performed using a variety of medical techniques, best discussed with your doctor.
 Having your mole removed at a salon or spa, or trying to remove it at home is a big mistake and we have seen several disfiguring and even worse outcomes as a result.

 Before & Immediately After Removal of Mole on Face